Home » Aldi Finds (Special Buys) » Crofton Porcelain Enamel 12-Quart Stockpot

 Besides staple foods, Aldi is known for selling kitchen accessories.
 Through the year, the retailer rotates everything from air fryers to pressure cookers to taco holders onto its shelves, each for a limited time.
 If you’re looking to buy new cookware such as skillets and saucepans, Aldi often sells them.
-One of the most recent options is a large porcelain enamel stockpot.
+One option is a large porcelain enamel stockpot.

-The Crofton 12-Quart Porcelain Enamel Stockpot cost $19.99 at the time of publication.
+The Crofton 12-Quart Porcelain Enamel Stockpot cost $19.99 when I bought it in September of 2020.
 That’s cheaper than similar stockpots from retailers such as Target, Walmart, and Amazon.

-It was available in red or blue, and I opted for the blue.
+It was available in red or blue in 2020, and I opted for the blue.
 It advertises that it is extra durable and has better heat conductivity due to its porcelain enameled steel design, with handles for easy lifting.

-It comes with a manual and a two-year warranty.
+It came with a manual and a two-year warranty.
 The pot was made in Turkey.

 So, what is porcelain enamel?
 And what are the pros and cons of using this type of cookware?